 - If you hold the candy cane upside down, it forms the letter “J,” which stands for Jesus.
 (Isaiah 9:6)

 - The candy maker chose hard candy to remind children that Jesus is our “rock.”
-He is dependable and strong.
+Jesus is dependable and strong.
 (Psalm 31:3)

-- The red stripes on the candy cane were added to share about the crucifixion and blood that Jesus shed for our sins.
+- The red stripes on the candy cane symbolize the crucifixion and blood that Jesus shed for our sins.
 By Jesus’ stripes we are healed.
 (Isaiah 53:5)

-- The candy cane was made white to represent the purity of Jesus.
+- The candy cane is white to represent the purity of Jesus.
 He was sinless.
 (1 John 1:7)

 - The candy maker gave away the candy canes as a gift.
-He wanted the kids to understand that salvation is a gift that comes from Jesus.
+He wanted kids to understand that salvation is a free gift from Jesus.
 (John 3:16)